redecentralize/alternative-internet/README.md

 [BitMessage](https://bitmessage.org/wiki/Main_Page) is a P2P communications protocol used to send encrypted messages to another person or to many subscribers.
 It is decentralized and trustless, meaning that you need-not inherently trust any entities like root certificate authorities.
 See [whitepaper](https://bitmessage.org/bitmessage.pdf)

+### Camlistore

+[Camlistore](http://camlistore.org/) is your personal storage system for life.
+It is an acronym for "Content-Addressable Multi-Layer Indexed Storage" and could be described as "Like git for all content in your life"

 ### Commotion Wireless

 [Commotion Wireless](https://commotionwireless.net) is an open-source communication tool that uses mobile phones, computers, and other wireless devices to create decentralized mesh networks.